 Pregnancy: A common recommendation for pregnant woman is 1 percent dilution when using essential oils topically.
 It is also suggested that pregnant women should not use essential oils during their first trimester.
-Be sure to confirm the essential oils to avoid in pregnancy with an experienced or certified aromatherapy practitioner as there are classes of essential oils that stimulate or increase menstrual flow (emmenagogues) as well as cause abortive actions in the uterus (abortifacient).
+Be sure to confirm the essential oils to avoid in pregnancy with an experienced aromatherapy practitioner as there are classes of essential oils that stimulate or increase menstrual flow (emmenagogues) as well as cause abortive actions in the uterus (abortifacient).

 Essential oils are much safer than most of the drugs you store in your medicine cabinet so don’t let safety precautions keep you from enjoying essential oils.
 Just use with caution and consult an experienced practitioner when in doubt.